wangfenjin/vertical-tabs-chrome-extension/README.md

 - Dark theme support.
 - Display tabs vertically in a sidebar on web pages.
 - Tabs are displayed with the same style as Google Chrome.
-- Drag and Drop to reorder tabs.
+- ~~Drag and Drop to reorder tabs.~~ API [not supported](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/move) by Safari
 - Search and filter tabs.
 - Context menu on tabs.
 - Toggle the sidebar by clicking on the extension icon.